IB GuidesSeptember 14, 2025

 Technology and Modern Assessment

-Technology is rapidly transforming education, and IB assessment is no exception.
-AI-powered tools are emerging to help students and teachers navigate the complexities of the IB program.
+Technology is rapidly changing education, and IB assessment is no exception.
+AI tools are emerging to help students and teachers understand the IB program.

 One of the key areas where technology is making a difference is in providing feedback on student work.
-Marksy, as a leading AI grading assistant, helps teachers provide consistent, detailed feedback on IB assessments, saving valuable time while ensuring accuracy and fairness.
-Marksy uses official IB rubrics to score student work and provide criterion-by-criterion feedback, highlighting areas of strength and areas for improvement.
+Marksy, as a leading AI grading assistant, helps teachers provide consistent, detailed feedback on IB assessments, saving valuable time while supporting rubric alignment and consistency.
+Marksy uses subject-specific assessment criteria to score student work and provide criterion-by-criterion feedback, highlighting areas of strength and areas for improvement.
 This allows students to understand exactly how to improve their work and achieve their full potential.

-AI tools like Marksy ensure that feedback is aligned with official IB criteria, promoting fairness and consistency in grading.
+AI tools like Marksy ensure that feedback is aligned with subject-specific assessment criteria, promoting fairness and consistency in grading.
 By automating the tedious aspects of assessment, teachers can focus on providing personalized support and guidance to their students.
 Furthermore, students can use AI to self-assess their work, gaining valuable insights into their strengths and weaknesses before submitting their assignments.

 Conclusion with Clear Next Steps